apache/drill/_docs/sql-ref/functions/004-string.md

     1 row selected (0.112 seconds)

 ## LTRIM
-Removes the longest string having only characters specified in the second argument string from the beginning of the string.
+Removes any characters from the beginning of string1 that match the characters in string2.

 ### Syntax

-    LTRIM(string, string);
+    LTRIM(string1, string2);

-### Example
+### Examples

     SELECT LTRIM('Apache Drill', 'Apache ') FROM sys.version;